 4. Focus on the consumer

-Brand Managers need to be able to draw on the consumer research and monitor market trends (think about the recent craze with Pokémon Go).
+Brand Managers need to be able to draw on consumer research and monitor market trends (think about the recent craze with Pokémon Go).
 Therefore, having a grasp of the target market and also potential target markets is the key.
 What are their reactions to the marketing campaigns?
 What’s being said on social media and how are people talking about the brand.
 How is the brand manager, managing or monitoring this process?

 5. Make important business decisions

 The brand manager can also play a pivotal role within senior management teams when providing feedback and analysis on key brand activity.
 For example, what return on investment has been seen from particular campaigns?
-What has worked well for specific products of the brand and what lessons can be learnt from others.
+What has worked well for specific products of the brand and what lessons can be learned from others?
 Furthermore, helping to provide input into future activity as well as feed into help support corporate strategy and direction.

-For many companies their brand manager is the most important person there.
+For many companies, their brand manager is the most important person there.
 Because for many they are the ones responsible for overseeing the entire creative process.

 How to prepare yourself for a brand manager position interview?